sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

 Everything related to the index simply becomes invisible in plain text, Epytext, StructuredText, HTML, and Wiki formats.
+Note: ``idx`` commands should be inserted outside paragraphs, not in between the text as this may cause some strange behaviour of the formatting.
+Index items are naturally placed right after section headings, before the text begins.
+Index items related to the heading of a paragraph, however, should be placed above the paragraph heading and not in between the heading and the text.

 Literature citations also follow a LaTeX-inspired style: